Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Counting -quartic fields

-where we multiply by the factor $1/2$ in order to take the two conjugate $D_4$ fields into account.
-This motivates us to study the innermost sum, counting the number of quadratic extensions of $K$.
+If one counts each isomorphism class only once, multiplying the above by a $1/2$ in order to take the two conjugate $D_4$ fields into account yields an accurate formula up to the error from Lemma \ref{quadonquadlemma}.
+This motivates us to study the innermost sum above, counting the number of quadratic extensions of $K$.